Top 10 Things to Do in Tulsa

 Get in on the action at Tulsa’s Hard Rock Hotel & Casino and enjoy the exhilaration of a jackpot-winning slot machine, the thrill of hitting 21 at a blackjack table, or the excitement of pulling a royal flush in front of poker’s greatest players.
 Spend time admiring the rock-n-roll memorabilia displayed around the 110,000 sq. ft. casino floor, and celebrate your winnings in style with a sleek VIP suite within the 19-story Hard Rock Hotel tower.

-Let your inner rock star shine with a night on the tiles at Friction, the Hard Rock’s premier nightlife venue.
-Dance to the sounds of a live DJ spinning today’s hottest dance club hits and enjoy cocktails and drinks with the club’s premium table service.
+Let your inner rock star shine with a night on the tiles at Riffs, the Hard Rock’s premier nightlife venue.
+Dance to the sounds of a live band performing on Tuesday, Thursday, Friday and Saturday nights and enjoy cocktails and drinks with their premium service.
 Don’t miss a chance at hitting a hole-in-one on the back nine of the illustrious Cherokee Hills Golf Club located at the casino, and check out a variety of dining options, ranging from homestyle favorites at Toby Keith’s I Love This Bar & Grill and the Wild Potato Buffet, to fine dining coupled with outstanding views of the Tulsa skyline at McGill’s on 19.

 7. Philbrook Museum of Art